kevinl95/GarageGuardian/README.md

 How many hackers does it take to screw in a lightbulb?

 Garage Guardian is a cloud-based solution to monitor the state of your garage door using a Tuya-enabled smart bulb.
 You replace the bulb that's likely already in your garage opener with a WiFi smart bulb, and then it keeps track of its on/off state to tell you when your garage door is open or closed - no hardware hacking or modification required.
 Recall how that bulb turns on and off as the opener is used- this lets us keep track of open and close events.
 If you're like me and reguarly drive around the block to double check it's closed, rejoice!
 This project uses AWS services like Lambda, DynamoDB, API Gateway, and Secrets Manager to provide real-time garage door status updates to a simple website you can bookmark on your phone.
+These services are deployed with a single click with no coding knowledge required, simply follow the steps below!

 ## Features
 - Keeps track if your garage door is open or closed by getting the status of your smart bulb installed in the opener once every minute.
 Close/open events can then be tracked in its built-in database to ensure that you have accurate statusing on your garage door!